 Directions:

-- Whip heavy cream until soft peaks form.
+- Whip the cream until it starts to form soft peaks.

-- Gradually add sugar and vanilla, continuing to whip until stiff peaks form.
+- Gradually add sugar and vanilla, then whip till you get stiff peaks.

 Decorating Techniques for Frosting Cupcakes